RetroReversing/retroReversing/categories/tutorials/Introduction.md

 Also NOP instructions can be used to insert empty space or "padding" in the code.
 This can be useful for aligning instructions in memory or adjusting the size of loops and branches.
 For example, if you want to ensure that a certain block of code is located at a specific memory address, you can insert NOP instructions to fill the gap between the end of the previous code and the desired location.

 ### CPU Registers
-In this video you will learn about registers, which it describes as global variables that the CPU accesses directly, which is a really nice way to think about them.
+You can think of CPU Registers as small (64-bit/32-bit/16-bit) global variables that the CPU accesses directly.

 Each CPU has a number of built in registers which can each store a set number of Bytes, the number of bytes that they store is defined by the CPU, for example a 64-bit CPU will have 64-bits for each register.

 Almost all CPUs have special registers that are designated for a particular purpose, one common example is the Program Counter which basically stores the location of the next instruction to execute on the CPU.